-When you have cancer it often seems like someone is always taking blood for some kind of test.
-Blood tests are done to help watch your body’s response to treatment.
+When you have cancer, you will probably need lab, imaging, or other tests.
+These tests are done to help watch your body’s response to treatment.
 They can show small changes before problems get serious.
-Keeping track of your results lets your doctor take action as soon as your blood counts change to help prevent many cancer-related problems and cancer treatment side effects.
+Keeping track of your lab results lets your doctor take action as soon as your blood counts change to help prevent many cancer-related problems and cancer treatment side effects.

 Here are 2 of the most common types of blood tests and what they can tell the doctor about your health: the complete blood count (CBC) and the chemistry panel.